hermitwhite/log-grapher/README.md

 Manual
 ------
 For using this program, node.js must be installed.
-For installing, in the main install folder(where the "log-grapher" file located):
+For installing Log Grapher, in the main folder(where the "log-grapher" file located):

 1. Type `npm install` and wait the net installing finished.
 2. Copy the `config.template.js` to `config.js` and change settings.
 Using default bot username could be a major problem since duplicated username will stoping it from login.